viniciusjsantanna/NeighborBeer-CleanArchicteture/README.md

   Application:

-      Automaper -> Mapper entity to Data Transfer Object and/or Commands and Queries Commands ->
+      Automaper -> <b>Mapper entity to Data Transfer Object and/or Commands and Queries</b>
+      Commands ->
       DependencyInjection ->
       DTOs ->